-England boss Phil Neville has named his first squad since the summer’s fourth-placed finish at the Women’s World Cup in France.
+England boss Phil Neville insists he trusts every player in his squad as they prepare for their final match before the Women’s World Cup in France.

 Tag: Phil Neville

 England Women boss Phil Neville is in no doubt that the Lionesses can win this summer’s World Cup and has emphasised the time is coming to “get out there and deliver”.

 Phil Neville has admitted Manchester City are “miles better” than Manchester United and that it could take them “a long time” to close the gap.

 Juventus forward Eniola Aluko is convinced women’s football will soar to another level if England Lionesses win the World Cup.